"The development of expertise requires coaches who are capable of giving constructive, even painful, feedback.”

-We’ve compiled a list ten early warning signs of a weak leader.
+We’ve compiled a list of ten early warning signs of a leader that may need some help . . .

 Provides No Recognition Effective leaders know that people need recognition.
 Never giving compliments shows a lack of concern for others or just total unawareness.